 - Higher market valuations imply lower expected returns (but not negative).

 - Higher market valuations also increase the risk of a larger drawdown.

-The next post in the series looks at what would happen if you were the world’s worst investor, and only bought at market peaks.
+The next post in the series looks at what would happen if you were the world’s worst investor, and invested right before a market crash.